This is part 2 of a post which began with the question “How do we get enough T3 into our thyroid hormone receptors?”

 Some ethical scientists have taken up the call to do the missing research, not on NTIS in the context of thyroid therapy, but on symptomatic lower FT3 vs. non-symptomatic sufficient FT3 in thyroid therapy.

-Clinical trials by Larisch et al in 2018 and by Ito et al, and Hoermann et al in 2019 are beginning to answer the question — yes, lowered T3 is clinically relevant in levothyroxine therapy!
-Patients do begin to experience relief from hypothyroid symptoms more often when FT3 levels higher than mid-range, associated with TSH levels slightly below reference.
+Clinical trials by Larisch et al in 2018 and by Ito et al, and Hoermann et al in 2019 are beginning to answer the question.
+They would say yes, lowered T3 is clinically relevant in levothyroxine therapy!
+Patients do begin to experience relief from hypothyroid symptoms more often as FT3 levels rise higher than mid-range, and in some patients with poor T4-T3 conversion, this FT3 may only be achieved when FT4 rises high enough to drive TSH below reference without thyrotoxicosis.

-When will these new findings begin to change anti-T3 thyroid testing policy and fear-based restrictions against T3 therapy in hypothyroid people?
+When will these new findings begin to change anti-FT3 testing policy and fear-based restrictions against T3-inclusive therapy in hypothyroid people?